Unique to Older Adults

 - Avoid close contact with people who are sick.

 - Wash your hands often.
 Wash for at least 20 seconds (sing the Happy Birthday song twice).

 - If you are sick, or have concerns about COVID-19 and an underlying health condition, call your healthcare professional.
 Avoid all cruise travel and non-essential air travel.

 You are more likely to catch or spread the COVID-19 virus if you interact with many people closely and for long periods of time.
 Again, the COVID-19 vaccines are the best way to prevent getting COVID-19.

 Social Distancing & Social Isolation

-Although social distancing is necessary, being physically separated from others can cause isolation and loneliness.
+Although social distancing is an important tool to prevent catching or spreading COVID-19, being physically separated from others can cause isolation and loneliness.
 This then may be a great time to introduce older family members to using the internet or other digital technology, especially if they’re been resistant to tech in the past.
 Karen Roberto, PhD, Director of the Institute for Society, Culture and Environment and University Distinguished Professor at the Center for Gerontology, Virginia Tech, Blacksburg, VA says that this technology can help enhance and support older adults keeping in touch with friends and family near and far.